 Pictured: Christina Lipscomb's kids, Alicia, William Jr., Kyara Dunleavy and Kayla, sift through school supplies.

 5. Maximize coupons

 Watch circulars and sign up for store and company email blasts alerting followers to specials.
-A flash sale from Under Armour is how Tara Barnetas of Centereach, with four kids ages 9 to 13, got new backpacks for $33 each that normally retail for closer to $90.
+A flash sale from Under Armour is how Tara Barnetas of Centereach, with four kids, got new backpacks for $33 each that normally retail for closer to $90.
 “I was like, ‘Score!’ ” she says.